 If you have questions about the online registration process, please contact Mandy Conroy at firstname.lastname@example.org or 404-250-1811.

-- Enroll Now: Note that online applications will require payment information for the camp session’s deposit by debit or credit card.
-To access the online application please click here.
+- Register Now: Note that online applications will require payment information for the camp session’s deposit by debit or credit card.
+To access Camp Kudzu’s online registration system, please click here.

 The final camp payment due date depends on the date of enrollment and camp session.
 All payments must be made before the start of the program.